gamma-opt/oip-notes/course/part1/8-examples-MIP.md

 which is trivially satisfied.

-In the former case, we may have that the left-hand side takes value 1 or 2, but now $d_{5j}$ can only be 1.
+In the former case, w -->
+We may have that the left-hand side takes value 1 or 2.
+On the other hand, $d_{5j}$ can only beat most 1.
 For this to fit into the above form, we have to multiply the right-hand side of the constraint by 2, yielding.

 ```{math}
 (1\text{ or } 2) \leq 2d_{5j},